PEAK-Legacy/Trellis/README.txt

 Event-Driven Programming The Easy Way, with ``peak.events.trellis``
 ===================================================================

-(NOTE: As of 0.6a1, many advanced parts of the Trellis API have changed significantly.
-If you've done a lot with the 0.5 version API, we strongly suggest reading the new manuals, especially the parts dealing with state change.
-Many old restrictions have been lifted, but some were replaced with new ones.)
+(NOTE: As of 0.7a1, many new features have been added to the Trellis API, and some old ones have been deprecated.
+If you are upgrading from an older version, please see the `porting guide`_ for details.)

 Whether it's an application server or a desktop application, any sufficiently complex system is event-driven -- and that usually means callbacks.